Faculty and Staff

 I firmly believe in the importance of civic engagement and solidarity as cornerstones of a healthy democracy, as they empower individuals to participate actively and collectively in the decision-making processes that shape their lives, communities, and societies, ensuring that diverse voices are heard and represented.
 I believe, for major change to be possible, people must recognize the common sources of their struggles and commit to solidarity across them.
 The Pace Path's emphasis on civic engagement as well as the service and social justice components of the W4DETM program, encourage students to become informed and active citizens equipped to address complex societal challenges.
 By engaging in community service, advocacy, and political activism, they contribute to positive social change, as well as develop critical thinking skills, empathy, and a sense of responsibility towards others.
 The students have repeatedly affirmed that these programs develop their understanding of social justice work and help their creative content development.

 Arts, especially those that meaningfully challenge the status quo, are not usually valued in a purely capitalist model, so support from philanthropic institutions can play an essential role in providing resources for unique and necessary educational initiatives.
-Without the support of the Edmond de Rothschild Foundation, we wouldn’t be able to create this space and environment for our students to thrive—a space that helps empower them to pursue their passions, find their voices, and realize their artistic potential with a specific aim towards creating social change.
+Without the support of the Edmond de Rothschild Family Philanthropy, we wouldn’t be able to create this space and environment for our students to thrive—a space that helps empower them to pursue their passions, find their voices, and realize their artistic potential with a specific aim towards creating social change.
 Furthermore, the arts have the power to inspire, provoke thought, foster empathy, and move people, serving as a catalyst for social change and collective action.
 The students in the W4DETM major are realizations of this potential.

 What are your thoughts on the liberal arts serving as a catalyst for change in society?